-- healthy spa cuisine that emphasizes whole grains, fresh fruits and vegetables and nutritional education
+- spa cuisine that emphasizes whole grains, fresh fruits and vegetables and nutritional education.

-The industry was using "resort spa" to describe resorts that offer spa treatments as an amenity alongside leisure activities like golf, tennis swimming pools.
-They sometimes offered some spa cuisine menu options and limited health and wellness classes, but this isn't the place where you went to get healthy.
+Destination spas require that you stay at least three nights, and some even require a longer stay.
+Prices at destination spas generally include all meals, classes and some spa treatments.
+This was distinct from a resort spas or hotel spas, which offer spa treatments as an amenity alongside leisure activities like golf, tennis swimming pools.
+Some offer some spa cuisine menu options and limited health and wellness classes, but it wasn't the place you went to get healthy.

-The Food At Destination Spas: Destination spas serve healthy food exclusively, but there are different philosophies.
+The Food: Destination spas serve healthy food exclusively, but there are different philosophies.
 Some destination spas are geared towards weight loss, with restricted calories and strict portion control.
 Others have an all-you-can-eat philosophy.
 Many don't serve alcohol, while others serve wine with dinner.
 While destination spas emphasize healthy, whole foods, it might not necessarily be organic.

-The People At Destination Spas: Destination spas have a spirit of camaraderie.
+The People: Destination spas have a spirit of camaraderie.
 You’re with like-minded people who share your interest in health.
 Many have a small number of guests at any one time and you can get to know people even if you go by yourself.
 Small groups go on hikes, take exercise classes, and share tables together.
 There is usually a high staff-to-guest ratio, and staff is enthusiastic.

 They can accommodate anywhere from 8 to 250 guests, with an average around 60.
 They come in a wide variety of prices, from most budget spas that are a few hundred dollars a night to $8,000 a week.
 Some are restricted calorie and others are all-you-can-eat.
 Here’s more information on how to choose a destination spa.